 What does a Metal Caster do?

-The caster must work with different types of metals and understand the different methods of liquefying them.
-Some metals are softer and melt at a lower temperature and some metals like iron and bronze only melt at very high temperatures.
+A metal caster is responsible for measuring the amount of metal to be heated.
+They then heat the metal in the fire and regulate the temperature to keep the metal at a certain pouring temperature.
+The metal caster works with different types of metals and understands the different methods of liquefying them.
+Some metals are softer and melt at a lower temperature, and some metals like iron and bronze only melt at very high temperatures.
 An expert caster knows the differences in metal types and is able to work with them in different fire ovens to get them to the correct temperatures for casting.

-The caster is responsible for measuring the amount of metal to be heated.
-They then heat the metal in the fire and regulate the temperature to keep the metal at a certain pouring temperature.
-Casters are responsible for making sure that the mold is clamped and secure so that the molten metal can be poured into the mold.
+A metal caster is also responsible for the molds and their maintenance.
+They must make sure that the molds are clean and smooth so that they can accept the liquid metal.
+They are also responsible for making sure that the mold is clamped and secure so that the molten metal can be poured into the mold.
 The caster pours the molten metal into the mold via a ladle or other device.

 A metal caster works with all types of machinery and tools including:

-The workplace of a caster is a very hot environment.
+Metal casters work in a very hot environment.
 With the fire ovens and molten metals, the environment can be extremely uncomfortable for those who cannot handle heat well.
 The caster must wear protective clothing and sometimes head gear.
 This can make the environment even hotter.